 The Process of Revocation

-It’s crucial to keep a record of the revocation notice and any subsequent communications.
-You may also need to provide documentation to prove that you’ve revoked the PoA.
-Once the revocation is processed, the attorney-in-fact will no longer have the authority to act on your behalf.
+It’s crucial to keep a record of the revocation notice and any subsequent communications with the OPG, the attorney, and your bank.
+Once the revocation is processed and the registration cancelled, the attorney will no longer have any legal authority to act on your behalf.
+If you wish to appoint a new attorney, you will need to create and register a new LPA.

 The Role of Banks in Power of Attorney

-Banks play a significant part in the implementation of a power of attorney.
-When you grant someone power of attorney over your bank accounts, the bank needs to verify the authority of the attorney-in-fact.
+Banks play a significant part in the practical implementation of a Lasting Power of Attorney.
+When your attorney needs to access your bank accounts, the bank must verify the attorney’s authority before granting access.
 This process involves specific policies and paperwork, which can vary between banks.

 Bank Policies on Power of Attorney